 Global health is about striving to make the world a healthier place.
 It’s about achieving equity in basic health and ensuring that it is a fundamental right for all—an ideal that is far from reality for millions of people around the world.
 The plain truth is that access to even the most basic health care in many countries is a luxury few are privileged enough to experience.
 The bold question is where the solutions to these challenges lie.

 Institutions of higher education like McGill University are melting pots of thought-provoking ideas, fresh approaches and exploratory endeavors—just the right ingredients needed to bring about transformations in the field of global health.

-McGill’s Global Health Programs (GHP) has taken the reins in bringing together the university’s vast global health initiatives that span an array of schools, departments, institutes and centres within and outside the Faculty of Medicine in addition to dozens of student organizations.
+McGill’s Global Health Programs (GHP) has taken the reins in bringing together the university’s vast global health initiatives that span an array of schools, departments, institutes and centres within and outside the Faculty of Medicine and Health Sciences in addition to dozens of student organizations.
 Its overarching goal is to enhance collaboration among researchers, teams and external partners working in global health by creating an environment that optimizes the outcome of their work.

 Meeting a Growing Demand

 In its quest to help McGill entities offer high-quality education and training in global health, and enhance capacity in resource-limited settings, GHP helps garner funding to send students abroad to complete global health clinical and research projects, as well as backing student-driven initiatives both on- and off-campus.
 In addition, every year, McGill GHP hosts a unique Summer Institute in Infectious Diseases and Global Health that attracts key stakeholders from low to middle-income countries to participate in professional development courses along with academics, health professionals and researchers from around the world.